justinyoo/APICenter-Analyzer/README.md

 You can also run the sample directly locally (See below).

-### 🔧 Configure & run your function locally
+### :wrench: Configure & run your function locally

-- Clone the APICenter-Analyzer repository to your local machine <TODO: insert link>
+- Clone the APICenter-Analyzer repository to your local machine.
 - Open the Project in Visual Studio Code
+- Set a breakpoint
-- To start the function locally, press F5 or the Run and Debug icon in the left-hand side Activity bar.
-The Terminal panel displays the Output from Core Tools.
-Your app starts in the Terminal panel.
-You can see the URL endpoint of your HTTP-triggered function running locally.
-(If you have trouble running on Windows, make sure that the default terminal for Visual Studio Code isn't set to WSL Bash.)
+- To start the function locally, press `F5` or the Run and Debug icon in the left-hand side Activity bar.
+The Terminal panel should display the Output from Azure Functions Core Tools.
+- Follow the instructions in [Test your Event Grid handler locally](https://learn.microsoft.com/en-us/azure/communication-services/how-tos/event-grid/local-testing-event-grid) to trigger the function.

-## ☁️ How to deploy
+## :package: How to deploy

 Follow the instructions in [Quickstart: Create a function in Azure with TypeScript using Visual Studio Code](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-typescript?pivots=nodejs-model-v4#sign-in-to-azure).
 Start from the "Sign in to Azure" section and complete all subsequent sections.

-## 📄 Custom Ruleset
+## :page_facing_up: Custom Ruleset

 This template provides you with the default OAS (OpenAPI Specification) ruleset from Spectral.
 To see the exact rules within the ruleset, see [OpenAPI Rules](https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules).

 If you want to customize your Ruleset for analysis, simply swap out the default ruleset file oas.yaml located in `{workSpaceFolder}/resources/rulesets` with any valid Spectral ruleset file.
 We accept all valid Spectral formats (YAML, JSON, and JavaScript).
 Afterward, head over to the `{workSpaceFolder}/src/constants.ts` file and update the `RulesetFileName` constant with your chosen ruleset file name.

-## ✏️ Contributing
+## :pencil2: Contributing

 See [the contribution guidelines](CONTRIBUTING.md) for ideas and guidance on how to improve the template.
 Thank you!

-## 📖 Code of Conduct
+## :construction: Code of Conduct

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

-## ✌️ Trademark Notice
+## :ok_hand: Trademark Notice

 Trademarks This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party’s policies.

-## 🔎 Telemetry
+## :mag: Telemetry

 Data Collection.
 The software may collect information about you and your use of the software and send it to Microsoft.
 Microsoft may use this information to provide services and improve our products and services.
 You may turn off the telemetry as described in the repository.
 There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
 If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft’s privacy statement.
 Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
 You can learn more about data collection and use in the help documentation and our privacy statement.
 Your use of the software operates as your consent to these practices.